Is Microblading A Tattoo

 With so many products and services available, we get a ton of options to have lush and thick eyebrows.
 However, one treatment has taken the cosmetic world by storm; it’s called microblading.
-This process mainly involves tattooing tiny eyebrows using a needle.
+Microblading involves implanting pigment into the skin using a handheld tool with fine needles.
 By the first impression of this cosmetic treatment, you may ask yourself, “Is microblading a tattoo?”

 This blog post is intended to answer this question.
 But first, let’s have a brief overview of microblading itself.